 As you can see, we hike with our kids a lot.
 Learn from our experiences with our best tips for hiking with kids.

-As you can see, the Living Desert Zoo Wilderness Loop trail is a beautiful, kid-friendly Palm Desert hike.
+The Wilderness Loop is a beautiful, kid-friendly Palm Desert hike and an easy add-on to a visit to The Living Desert.
 The Living Desert Zoo is an excellent thing to do with kids in Palm Desert, so combining the Wilderness Loop hike with a visit to the zoo will make for a memorable family outing.

 We hope you enjoy this kid-friendly hike as much as we did.
 We think it’s one of the best hikes in Palm Desert for kids!